Appendicitis Treatment & Management

 Nonsurgical Treatment

 Nonsurgical treatment may be useful when appendectomy is not accessible or when it is temporarily a high-risk procedure.
-Anecdotal reports describe the success of IV antibiotics in treating acute appendicitis in patients without access to surgical intervention (eg, submariners, individuals on ships at sea).
+Anecdotal reports have described the success of intravenous (IV) antibiotics in treating acute appendicitis in patients without access to surgical intervention (eg, submariners, individuals on ships at sea).
+[56] However, clinical trials have shown success of nonoperative management of uncomplicated appendicitis in not only the adult population but also pediatric patients.
+[56]

 In a prospective study of 20 patients with ultrasonography-proven appendicitis, symptoms resolved in 95% of patients receiving antibiotics alone, but 37% of these patients had recurrent appendicitis within 14 months.[44]